URLEND

 Utah Regional Leadership Education in Neurodevelopmental Disabilities

-Professionals and graduate students in healthcare disciplines and community members are trained to move beyond discipline boundaries to provide optimal services to child and adolescents with special health care needs within a family-centered, culturally-responsive framework.
+Professionals, graduate students, and community members are trained to move beyond discipline boundaries to provide optimal services to children with special health care needs within a family-centered, culturally-responsive framework.
+Self-Advocates and Parents/Guardians increase leadership and advocacy skills and provide invaluable lived insight.

 Find out more Utah Regional Lend and our unique partnership that conducts URLEND: